 India has played a leadership role in global tobacco control.
 With the growing evidence of harmful and hazardous effects of tobacco, the Government of India enacted various legislations and comprehensive tobacco control measures.
-The Government enacted the Cigarettes Act (Regulation of Production, Supply and Distribution) in 1975.
+The Government enacted the Cigarettes Act (Regulation of Production, Supply, and Distribution) in 1975.
 The statutory warning “cigarette smoking is injurious to health” was mandatorily displayed on all cigarette packages, cartons and advertisements of cigarettes.
 Some states like Maharashtra and Karnataka restricted smoking in public places.
-In the case of Maharashtra, specification of the size of boards in English and Marathi were prescribed, declaring certain premises as smokefree.
+In the case of Maharashtra, specifically sized boards in English and Marathi were prescribed, declaring certain premises as smoke-free.
 Tobacco smoking was prohibited in all health care establishments, educational institutions, domestic flights, air-conditioned coaches in trains, suburban trains and air-conditioned buses, through a Memorandum issued by the Cabinet Secretariat in 1990.
 Since these were mainly Government or administrative orders, they lacked the power of a legal instrument.
 Without clear enforcement guidelines and awareness of the citizens to their right to smoke-free air, the implementation of this directive remained largely ineffective.

 Under the Prevention of Food Adulteration Act (PFA) (Amendment) 1990, statutory warnings regarding harmful health effects were made mandatory for paan masala and chewing tobacco.

-In 2004, the Government ratified the WHO Framework Convention on Tobacco Control (WHO FCTC), which enlists key strategies for reduction in demand and reduction in supply of tobacco.
-Some of the demand reduction strategies include price and tax measures and non price measures (statutory warnings, comprehensive ban on advertisements, promotion and sponsorship, tobacco product regulation etc).
+In 2004, the Government ratified the WHO Framework Convention on Tobacco Control (WHO FCTC), which enlists key strategies for reduction in demand and reduction in the supply of tobacco.
+Some of the demand reduction strategies include price and tax measures and nonprice measures (statutory warnings, comprehensive ban on advertisements, promotion, and sponsorship, tobacco product regulation etc).
 The supply reduction strategies include combating illicit trade, providing alternative livelihood to tobacco farmers and workers and regulating sale to and by minors.
-India has been in the forefront of negotiations under various Working Groups of the WHO FCTC and also played a leadership role in bringing region specific issues e.g smokeless tobacco to the global attention.
-India has actively contributed to drafting of guidelines as a member of the Inter Government Negotiating Body (INB) to curb the illicit trade of tobacco products.
-India provided valuable contribution to development of guidelines for Article 9 and 10, 12, 13, 14, 17 & 18 of WHO FCTC.
+India has been at the forefront of negotiations under various Working Groups of the WHO FCTC and also played a leadership role in bringing region-specific issues e.g smokeless tobacco to global attention.
+India has actively contributed to the drafting of guidelines as a member of the Inter-Government Negotiating Body (INB) to curb the illicit trade of tobacco products.
+India provided a valuable contribution to the development of guidelines for Article 9 and 10, 12, 13, 14, 17 & 18 of WHO FCTC.

 National Tobacco Control Programme